filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

 # Project Description

-- Twitter thread rollup and timestamp bots are not a new thing, however what they currently dont do it utilise distributed, decentralised storage, such as the Filecoin network. and then allow the creator to turn them into a tradeable NFT
+- Twitter thread rollup and timestamp bots are not a new thing, however what they currently dont do it utilise distributed, decentralised storage, such as the Filecoin network and then allow the creator to turn them into a tradeable NFTs.

 - Existing bots/solution relay on centralised storage and are limited in the what can be done with the thread whats its snapshot'd.

 - The creation of a NFT off the back of the timestamped, Filecoin stored rollup will enable bring two new things to the party:
     - Facilitating trading of the thread - popular, viral or controversial threads may gain in value
     - Creating a source of revenue to maintain the tweeter bot and its Filecoin storage costs - we could possible charge $1-2 for creating the NFT as well as enabling treading on OpenSea with a secondary sales commission of 2% which will then go back into maintain the Filecoin storage
     - Popularising Filecoin in general on NFT platforms - often MFTs use IPFS but in theory should be migrating to a Filecoin solution with a proper incentivisation layer - this would be a good candidate to test this out and popularise its use

 ## Value